Analysis | Republicans may be divided over Trump, but that’s of little solace to Biden and the Democrats

 McConnell’s comments highlight divisions within the GOP that will play out in primary elections this spring and summer.
 Democrats hope that those Republican primaries will produce candidates far enough out of the mainstream to compromise their ability to win in a general election.
 But hope is not a strategy.
 Biden and the Democrats know what they need to do; it’s executing that is proving difficult.

 Thursday’s inflation report that showed consumer prices having risen by 7.5 percent over the past year highlights the real problem.
-Biden and his team played down the threat of inflation earlier in the year, suggesting it was transitory.
+Biden and his team played down the threat of inflation last year, suggesting it was transitory.
 It has proven not to be such.
 Biden and the Federal Reserve are under pressure to try to slow inflation’s pace, but there may be no easy fix.

 A number of economists say that inflation will ease later in the year.
 Perhaps.
 For now, Biden is telling voters he feels their pain while vulnerable Democratic senators are trying to make clear that they recognize the financial pinch their constituents are feeling.
-They’ve coalesced around a proposal called the Gasoline Prices Relief Act, which would suspend the 18.4-cent federal gas tax for the rest of this year.
+They’ve coalesced around a proposal called the Gas Prices Relief Act, which would suspend the 18.4-cent federal gas tax for the rest of this year.
 Fourteen years ago, during the heat of their nomination contest, Barack Obama and Hillary Clinton took opposing positions on doing exactly that, with Clinton in favor and Obama dismissing it as a short-term proposal that wouldn’t solve the real problem.

 Months ago, the administration suggested the country had turned the corner on the coronavirus pandemic.
-Then came the delta variant and more recently omicron.
+Then came the delta variant and, more recently, omicron.
 The administration was caught flat-footed as demands for tests skyrocketed.
 Now, some Democratic governors are moving away from mask mandates, joining with what Republican governors have done.
 Biden remains cautious.
 He told NBC’s Lester Holt that he thinks the lifting of mask mandates is “probably premature.”

 Is the president out of step with the country or will his caution prove to be wise?
 He is trusting the science, he says, but will voters conclude he was leading or following as the country adapts to declining caseloads?